danielmellado/5gran-docs/source/devref/virtualized_dev_env.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Once you run the create plan command, you follow the installation process and
 debug issues by following the output of cloud-init in the installer vm.
+Take
+not that this may take a while to complete.

 .. code-block:: console